-The Act provides that a corporate consolidation is the formation of a consolidated or consolidatable group by the interposition of a head company between a corporation that is a member of a corporate group and the shareholders or unitholders of that group.
+A corporate consolidation is the formation of a consolidated or consolidatable group by the interposition of a head company between a corporation that is a member of a corporate group and the shareholders or unitholders of that corporation.

 Apply for an exemption

-- Within three years after the eligible transaction has occurred
+- within three years after it has occurred.

 To apply, you must complete and lodge a corporate consolidation exemption application form.

 Where the corporate consolidation involves the acquisition of a landholder, you must also complete and lodge a section 83 landholder acquisition statement online.

 Your application must include copies of these documents:

 - Constitutions and ASIC extracts, or the foreign equivalent if the corporation is registered overseas, for all relevant companies in the corporate group.

 - Trust deeds, with all amending deeds, and unit registers for all relevant unit trust schemes in the corporate group.

 - A diagram of the structure of the corporate group before and after the relevant acquisition showing the ownership structure and percentage holding of each relevant entity within the corporate group.